-- Conflicts of interest arise when a Trustee: - stands to gain or lose personally because of a Board action; - has a fiduciary duty or close personal or business relationship to any person or corporation that stands to gain or lose because of a Board action; - holds a substantial property interest or position in a corporation, business, or other organization that stands to gain or lose because of a Board action; - cannot set aside his or her personal preferences as an individual consumer of the church's services to vote on behalf of the whole congregation and its mission; or - $\circ\,$ faces any other situation that creates or appears to create divided or conflicting loyalties. - If an issue that is to be decided by the Board involves a potential conflict of interest for a Board member, it is the responsibility of the Board member to: - identify the potential conflict of interest; - \circ not participate in discussion of the issue being considered; and - \circ not vote on the issue. - It is the responsibility of the Board to record in the minutes of the Board meeting the potential conflict of interest, and the use of the procedures and criteria of this policy.
+- Conflicts of interest arise when a Trustee: - o stands to gain or lose personally because of a Board action; - has a fiduciary duty or close personal or business relationship to any person or corporation that stands to gain or lose because of a Board action; - holds a substantial property interest or position in a corporation, business, or other organization that stands to gain or lose because of a Board action; - cannot set aside his or her personal preferences as an individual consumer of the church's services to vote on behalf of the whole congregation and its mission; or - o faces any other situation that creates or appears to create divided or conflicting loyalties. - If an issue that is to be decided by the Board involves a potential conflict of interest for a Board member, it is the responsibility of the Board member to: - o identify the potential conflict of interest; - o not participate in discussion of the issue being considered; and - o not vote on the issue. - It is the responsibility of the Board to record in the minutes of the Board meeting the potential conflict of interest, and the use of the procedures and criteria of this policy.

 1.3.7.
-Board Committees & Task Forces Date Adopted: March 13, 2012 Date Last Amended: October 13, 2015
+Board Committees & Task Forces

 The Board may establish working groups to help it carry out its responsibilities.
-At the Board's specification, these working groups may operate as standing committees or timelimited task forces.
+At the Board's specification, these working groups may operate as standing committees or time-limited task forces.
 In general, committees and task forces report to the Board, while ministries report to the Minister.